 (7) The Vendor is making a binding sales offer for the merchandise presented in its shop by transmitting the order using the button “Complete order” the customer accepts the sales offer.
 The Vendor shall confirm the conclusion of the contract by e-mail (contract confirmation).

-(8) The content of the contracts concluded is stored by the Vendor and is send to the customer with the contract confirmation.
-Furthermore there will not be any more storage of the content of the contract.
-The customer is adviced to store the e-mails of the vendor containing the offer and the contract confirmation for his own documentation and/or print a copy ot them.
+(8) The content of the contracts concluded is stored by the Vendor and is sent to the customer with the contract confirmation.
+After this there will not be any more storage of the content of the contract.
+The customer is advised to store the e-mails of the vendor containing the offer and the contract confirmation for his own documentation and/or print a copy ot them.